Buyer’s Guide to Hay Equipment

 The size of a mini round bale is roughly the same as the small square bales most people are used to seeing.
 They generally weigh 40-55 pounds and can be easily lifted by one person.

 The mini round baler can be connected to the tractor either by the 3-point hitch or by a drawbar.
-Though most brands only connect by 3-point hitch, there are two baler models that connect to the tractor’s drawbar: the Abbriata M50 and the Caeb MP550.
+Though most brands only connect by 3-point hitch, there is one baler model that connects to the tractor’s drawbar – the Abbriata TX48.
 This is an important option to have in a mini round baler.
 Not only is connection much easier, but drawbar connection does not require you to lift the baler off the ground when turning corners.
 Many tractors are not capable of lifting something this heavy, so turning corners could be a problem with a 3-point mounted baler.

-Both the Abbriata and the Caeb also have the option of running the baler out to the side of the tractor.
+The Abbriata baler also has the option of running the baler out to the side of the tractor.
 This feature gives you improved visibility of the baler’s pickup, and also prevents hay from getting hung up on the underside of your tractor.
 This is extremely helpful with larger windrows and/or short tractors.

 Another feature to look for with a mini round baler is whether it has gathering wheels on the sides of the pickup.
 Because of their diminutive size, their actual pickup width is only about 30 inches.
 This requires you to either make very small windrows, or miss a lot of hay.
 With gathering wheels, the effective pickup width is increased by half again as much.
 That means you can rake a bigger windrow, reducing the number of passes through the field with both your rake and your baler.